 The building housing our shop has an interesting history.
-It was constructed in 1913 to house the first purpose built ASPCA (American Society for the Prevention of Cruelty to Animals) in Brooklyn.
+It was constructed in 1913 for the first purpose built ASPCA (American Society for the Prevention of Cruelty to Animals) in Brooklyn.
 The Society was very popular with Brooklyn’s philanthropists, so when they needed a larger building, they were fortunate enough to receive generous donations towards a new facility that would enable them to take care of Brooklyn’s abused and abandoned animals.

-Retrofret Vintage Guitars began with owner and head luthier, Steven Uhrik's early fascination with electronics and the technology behind musical instruments.
+Retrofret Vintage Guitars began with owner and head luthier, Steve Uhrik, and his early fascination with electronics and the technology behind musical instruments.
 Over the years, the business grew and took off in unexpected ways.
 "Clients would come in and ask me to help sell their old instruments that they had locked in a safe, and sometimes I would buy a piece to refurbish and resell," Uhrik recalled.
-"By the 1990s I was aquiring instruments to repair, and started displaying some of them."
+"By the 1990s I was acquiring instruments to repair, and started displaying some of them."